Major new public art in the Twin Cities

-The murals are part of a three-year renovation of the theatre’s exterior.
+The murals are part of a major renovation of the theatre’s exterior.
 In 2016, tuckpointing, replacement of its distinctive cornice, and other work was completed in the first major repair and maintenance of the exterior of the building, which dates from 1910.
-Work on the murals and other improvements began this summer; next year, Pugh returns to install a mural on the north wall with finishing touches on the other murals.
-Costs for the 3-year project are expected to total more than $425,000, which has been funded by individual contributions (including a successful online Kickstarter campaign), theatre renovation funds set aside for more than ten years, and one grant of $7,500 from the City of Minneapolis for businesses along the Green Line light-rail to improve their facades.
+Work on the murals and other improvements began in 2017; Pugh returns in 2019 to complete his work on the murals.
+Costs for the four-year project are expected to total more than $475,000, which has been funded by individual contributions (including a successful online Kickstarter campaign), theatre renovation funds set aside for more than ten years, and one grant of $7,500 from the City of Minneapolis for businesses along the Green Line light-rail to improve their facades.

 Theatre in the Round Players

 Since it began in 1952, TRP has built a reputation for artistic excellence and service to the community.
 As a non-professional arts organization, hundreds of volunteers from throughout the area produce a wide variety of comedies, drama, and classics year-round, with alumni who include screen actors Ernie Hudson (Ghostbusters) , Richard Dean Anderson (the original MacGuyver), Ron Perlman, and many others.
 Shows are performed in-the round, on a stage described by the Los Angeles Times as a “model arena theater (with a) playing area that relates to the audience more naturally than in many theaters…” A legacy theatre of Minnesota, Theatre in the Round Players continues its role in helping create – and maintain – the Twin Cities’ reputation for the arts and quality of life.